pbiecek/mi2-summer-22/survxai.md

 ## Follow-up possibilities
 - Collaborating on writing a paper describing the package.
-- Further development of survStudio tool.
+- Further development of the survStudio tool.